fex01/thesis-ws/README.md

 ### Additional Cleanup Feature: The "Nuke" Stage in Test Pipeline

-In addition to manual invocation, our test pipeline includes a dedicated stage named "nuke" that is designed to automate the cleanup process.
-You have the option to enable or disable this stage by setting the pipeline parameter `use_cloud_nuke`.
+In addition to manual invocation, our test pipeline includes a dedicated `post` action that is designed to automate the cleanup process.
+You have the option to enable or disable this step by setting the pipeline parameter `nuke` (default: `false`).

 When enabled, this stage will run `cloud-nuke` with the exemption configuration file located at [terraform/cloud-nuke.yaml](/terraform/cloud-nuke.yaml).

 ### Cloud-Nuke Exemption Configuration